Skip to Content

 Using a hand blender like the one below makes it very easy.
 A potato masher would work in a pinch but you would not have as smooth and creamy of a soup.

-This recipe has been shared in Meal Plan Monday and Weekend Potluck.
+This recipe has been shared in Weekend Potluck.
 Head on over to these great sites for LOTS of new recipes each week!

 Why I Love This Recipe